Saint Laurence Gate: Structure

 The structure consists of two towers, each with four floors, joined by a bridge at the top, and an entrance arch at street level.
 Entry is gained up a flight of stairs in the south tower.
 There is a slot underneath the arch from where a portcullis originally could be raised and lowered.

 Historians have wondered why such a large barbican was built in the east of the town, when the main artery through the town has always been north/south.
 For comparison, a similar barbican in Canterbury is less than half the height of Saint Laurence Gate.
 However, from the top of the Gate, the estuary of the Boyne and a four-mile stretch of river from there to Drogheda can be observed.
 This is therefore the only point in the town with a clear view of a potential sea invasion.
+The structure was built in the late 13th-century and heightened by two storeys in the 15th century with the addition of the top connecting arch and battlements.
 The earliest pictures of Laurence's Gate show that there was a raised lookout platform at the top of the south tower to provide an even higher vantage point.

+The medieval town wall joined Laurence's Gate on either side of the portcullis arch.
+A portion of the town wall remains to the south of Laurence's Gate.
+North of Laurence's Gate, the wall ran up Palace St/King St where the footpath is today.
+The deep basements of the buildings on Palace St and King Street suggest the presence of a deep trench outside the wall.
+Over the centuries, as the walls and gates fell into disrepair, the rubble stones were reused in the construction of later buildings in the vicinity of Laurence's Gate.
+For example, the stone buildings on the west side of Francis Street.
+Older pictures show that a toll booth and gate house remained until the early 19th century.
+The shop beside Laurence's Gate was a bicycle shop in the early 1900s.
+The green letter box dates from a time when there was a post office there.